MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-auto-record-interactions.md

 ms.date: 04/01/2021
 ms.author: jswymer
 ---
-# <a name="recording-interactions-with-contacts-automatically"></a>Recording Interactions with Contacts Automatically
+# Recording Interactions with Contacts Automatically
 You can set up the application to automatically record interactions for sales, purchase and service documents, cover sheets, e-mails, phone calls, such as:

 * Print sales or purchase quotes, orders, invoices, credit memos, cover sheets.